Jesus talked about judging a tree. Here’s some stuff he didn’t say:

 So if you happen to bump into a tree – or shake it, bother it, or threaten it – see what falls.
 Was it love?
 Gentleness?
 Or something else?

-Saeed Abedini’s very life is in jeopardy.
-He’s an American – a pastor from Idaho – imprisoned in Iran, and has had everything taken away from him: His beautiful kids.
+I read about a man whose life is in jeopardy.
+He was a pastor imprisoned for his faith, and he had everything taken away from him: His beautiful kids.
 His beautiful wife.
 His freedom.
 His physical health.

 Bump into a tree, and see what falls.
 Sometimes it’s love and joy.
 Now you see what kind of tree it is.